Chemical, Biological, Radiological, and Nuclear Consequence Management

 PHILIS (Portable High-throughput Integrated Laboratory Identification System) is EPA’s suite of mobile laboratories for the on-site analysis of environmental samples contaminated with chemical warfare agents, pharmaceutical-based agents, and toxic industrial compounds.
 PHILIS is part of EPA’s Environmental Response Laboratory Network.

 PHILIS provides on-site analysis for:

 - Chemical, biological, radiological, and nuclear incident response actions

 - Natural disasters

 ASPECT (Airborne Spectral Photometric Environmental Collection Technology)

-Based near Dallas, Texas, and able to deploy within one hour, ASPECT is the only airborne real-time chemical and radiological detection, infrared and photographic imagery platform in the U. S. ASPECT is available to assist local, national, and international agencies supporting hazardous substance response and radiological incidents.
+ASPECT is EPA's airborne real-time chemical and radiological detection, infrared and photographic imagery platform.
+Based near Dallas, Texas, and able to deploy within one hour, ASPECT is available to assist local, national, and international agencies supporting hazardous substance response and radiological incidents.

 Radiation Task Force Leader (RTFL) Training

 The Radiation Task Force Leader (RTFL) Training is a 10-day radiation safety course for EPA Response Support Corps personnel who will augment the existing emergency response program personnel in a response to a major radiological contamination incident.
 Currently there are 50 trained task force leaders.